jachill2/Urban_Routes/README.md

-# Sprint 8 project
+# Sprint 8

 ## Project Purpose
-* The purpose of the Sprint 8 project is to practice using Automation testing programs
+* The purpose of the Sprint 8 is to practice using Automation testing programs

 ## Installation Instructions